QuickLogic-Corp/qorc-sdk/qf_apps/qf_bootloader/flashing-loading-changes.rst

 1. **TinyFPGAProgrammer**

 - add --mode flag for operation (m4, m4+fpga, others)
-- add logic to parse and update the mode into the new Flash Memory Map (active partition)
+- add logic to parse and update the mode into the new Flash Memory Map (active partition info)
+- PR : branch :code:`fpga-bootloading-changes-phase-2`

-2. **qorc-sdk Bootloader**
+2. **qorc-sdk bootloader/bootloader_uart/loadflash/loadflash_uart**

 - add support for new Flash Memory Map, and use the "active partition" info to load the images in predefined order.
+- the preferred order is FFE(future), AppFPGA, M4App in any combination.
+- PR : branch :code:`fpga-bootloading-changes-phase-2`